|

 As much as Todd wanted to portray the House impeachment vote as something dangerous to Trump it really wasn’t.
 In a vote of 364-58, Democrats largely sided with Republicans to table the motion and it seemed mostly like a stunt designed to show off in fundraisers for those who participated.
 And if it really was something, then why did Todd’s own network refuse to report it Wednesday night after it happened?

 Sanders was hesitant to back such an impeachment effort by his colleagues, citing how it was too soon and they had to wait for Special Counsel Mueller’s investigation to wrap up.
 “I think there is a process that has to be followed,” he explained.
 “But I think jumping the gun does not do any good.
 You have to bring the American people onto this issue.
-You don’t want to make it into a partisan issue.
+You don’t want to make it into a partisan issue.”

 Transcript below:

-December 10, 2017
+NBC MTP Daily December 10, 2017 10:45:24 AM Eastern

 (…)